Thriving Sustainably is supported by readers like you. If you purchase through our links, we may earn an affiliate commission at no cost to you.

 How this score breaks down

-Plastic-derived chemicals of concern Moderate
+Plastic-derived chemicals of concern Some concern

-Transparency and disclosure Moderate
+Transparency and disclosure Not brand-specific

 Strengths